 Dear Future is a home for forward-looking filmmaking projects, led by artist and filmmaker Rebecca E Marshall.

-Rebecca’s filmmaking begins with a practice of attention to everyday life, embraced as a quiet rebellion.
+Rebecca’s filmmaking begins with an attention to everyday life, embraced as a quiet rebellion.

 Her work dives into vibrant, intimate, and unexpected moments of cinema.
-She explores shifting inner and outer perceptions of time and uncovers possibilities of meaningful connections.
+She uncovers possibilities of meaningful connections.

-She offers artist-led workshops to support filmmakers of all ages and abilities in finding their spark and developing their vision, using the resources we already hold.
+She offers artist-led workshops supporting filmmakers of all ages and abilities to find their spark and develop their vision, using resources we already hold.

 Read Rebecca’s biography | CV

-Rachel Pearson supports Dear Future as a creative advisor, offering artistic input and strategic guidance.
+Rachel Pearson supports Dear Future as a creative advisor, with artistic input and strategic guidance.

 Together, Rachel and Rebecca co-founded the award-winning Electric Palace Cinema in Hastings, where they curated innovative film events year-round for over twenty years.
 Dear Future continues in this spirit as a Community Interest Company, inspired by generations of film lovers and filmmakers.